 Although alcohol is one of the most commonly-used substances in the UK, it can be extremely dangerous when misused.
 In some cases, it can even result in death.
 The latest UK figures recorded 7,551 deaths in 2018 from alcohol-specific causes.
 This makes it absolutely vital that you take action before your symptoms get any worse.

 Manor Clinic can help you to quickly turn things around, gaining freedom from addiction and enjoying the more positive life you deserve.

 Our expert team of alcohol addiction professionals

-Alcohol rehab at The Manor Clinic in Southampton, Hampshire takes place on a comprehensive residential (inpatient) basis.
+Alcohol rehab at Manor Clinic in Southampton, Hampshire takes place on a comprehensive residential (inpatient) basis.
 This usually lasts for 28 days, which is the recommended treatment time for alcohol addiction.
-Patients are encouraged to stay with us for longer than 28 days if this is deemed as being beneficial for their wellbeing and long-term recovery.
+We encourage you, as with all of our patients, to stay with us for longer than 28 days if you require more time to focus on your wellbeing and long-term recovery.

 For more information on what each of our residential treatment programmes entails, please visit our residential treatment page.

 As part of your 28-day addiction treatment programme, you will have the chance to go through a robust medically-assisted withdrawal detoxification (detox) programme, if required.
 This will physically remove all traces of alcohol from your body to ensure that you are physically stable.

 You can then commence with intensive group therapy, to address the psychological side of your addiction.
 Alcohol rehab at Manor Clinic also addresses the role of family and friends in the addiction recovery process, so we can provide additional specialist support for your family and loves ones throughout your journey.